Diversity, Equity, Inclusion, & Justice Goals

 - Actively recruit candidates from underrepresented backgrounds

-- Create a space for sustained dialogue on issues of diversity, equity, and inclusion through dedicated lab meetings and lab culture assessments
+- Create a space for sustained dialogue on issues of diversity, equity, inclusion, and justice through dedicated lab meetings and lab culture assessments

 - Respect that each person is unique and adapt mentorship accordingly